faassen/katas/router.md

 We now want to support function values that take variables from the path that matched the route.
-That is, if we had a `hello` function value associated with `/user/:id`, and the path is `/user/martijn`, we want the function to return `"Hello martijn!"`.
+That is, if we had a `hello` function value associated with `/user/:id`, and the path is `/user/martijn`, we want the function to be able to return `"Hello martijn!"`.

-We also want to supports routes that have multiple variables.
+We also want to support routes that have multiple variables.
 What would be a good way to get the variables from the matching path into the function?

 ## Hook it up to the web